 Robotics Explorer and Adventure: All GIRLS Summer Camp

 Female campers will work with the control and coding of industrial robots.
 They will also create a scenario, build a VR robot, simulate a robot performing pick and place applications and use a VR headset to see the robot in a virtual environment.

-Summer camp programs encourage motivated students to pursue an interest in STEM fields (science, technology, engineering and mathematics).
+Summer camp programs run from 9am-2pm, Monday-Friday and encourage motivated students to pursue an interest in STEM fields (science, technology, engineering and mathematics).
 Students will participate in fun manufacturing, construction and business entrepreneurship activities including competitions and virtual industry tours that will provide valuable experiences to offer greater insight into STEM disciplines and careers.